Thorgaran/IFE-coinche/README.md

 ## Linux

 Make sure to have gcc installed.
-Run `make coinche clean` in the project directory with any compiler This will create a `coinche` file.
+Run `make coinche clean` in the project directory.
+This will create a `coinche` file.

 # Running